sprinteiro/spark-cluster-docker/README.md

 ```
 $ docker run --rm --name spark-cluster -h scale1.docker -p7077:7077 -p8080:8080 -i -t sprinteiro/spark-cluster-alpine:3.6
 ```
-__Note:__ Ports mapping would need to be changed if the are already taken.
+__Note:__ Ports mapping would need to be changed if they are already taken.

 Now, you should be able to see Spark UI/web console on your browser on [http://172.17.0.2:8080](http://172.17.0.2:8080) .